lcp/mightyboot/README.md

 NOTE: Remember to adjust the paths in *EFI/BOOT/grub.cfg*

+### Grub2

+There is a grub.cfg example in *data* in case you need a reference of grub.cfg.

 ## Launch Services

 Just make sure that your system already installs docker and docker-compose and